NVIDIA/NeMo/tools/nemo_forced_aligner/README.md

 * `model_path`: string specifying the local filepath to a CTC NeMo ASR model which will be used to generate the log-probs which we will use to do alignment.
 If `pretrained_name` is specified, `model_path` must not be specified.
 >Note: NFA can only use CTC models (not Transducer models) at the moment.
 If you want to transcribe a long audio file (longer than ~5-10 mins), do not use Conformer CTC model as that will likely give Out Of Memory errors.

-* `model_downsample_factor`: the downsample factor of the ASR model.
-It should be 2 if your model is QuartzNet, 4 if it is Conformer CTC, 8 if it is Citrinet.

 * `manifest_filepath`: The path to the manifest of the data you want to align, containing `'audio_filepath'` and `'text'` fields.
 The audio filepaths need to be absolute paths.